 I fully expected Seras to emerge from the sky and smite my stupid ass back to planet Earth for bestowing upon her people eldritch knowledge from across the multiverse.
-Thankfully, her divine retribution never came, although Lydia grew even more fascinated with me, which was probably enough punishment.
+Thankfully, her divine retribution never came, Lydia’s invasive inquisition was already enough punishment.

-At some point, we crossed the border and continued for several hours past it before making camp.
-Lydia used the reprieve to finally introduce herself after we made camp a few miles away from the road.
+At some point, we crossed the border and continued for several hours beyond, then made camp.
+Lydia used her first real reprieve since we met to finally introduce herself after we made camp a few miles away from the road.

-“My full name is Lyudmilia, Heir-Apparent to the Kingdom of Renalis.
-It is an honor to meet you, «Ranger» Levin.”
+“My full name is Lyudmilia, Crown Princess of the Kingdom of Renalis.
+It is an honor to meet you, Ranger Levin.”

 I scratched my neck at her sudden shift back to formality.

 Anna chose to sleep in the wagon instead of socialize; she looked exhausted beyond measure, so neither of us stopped her.
-We spoke in hushed tones over a gently cackling fire so we didn't disturb her.
+We spoke in hushed tones over a gently cackling fire I started with my multitool’s ferro-rod, so we didn't disturb her.

 “You really do hail from another world?
 I can only catch glimpses of it.
 Our bond is not so invasive and I am not so crass as to pry unnecessarily.
 I stand to pay you that much respect, if not more so.”